Concentrated solar power: Solar power tower

 A solar power tower consists of an array of dual-axis tracking reflectors (heliostats) that concentrate sunlight on a central receiver atop a tower; the receiver contains a heat-transfer fluid, which can consist of water-steam or molten salt.
 Optically a solar power tower is the same as a circular Fresnel reflector.
 The working fluid in the receiver is heated to 500–1000 °C (773–1273 K) and then used as a heat source for a power generation or energy storage system.
 An advantage of the solar tower is the reflectors can be adjusted instead of the whole tower.
 Power-tower development is less advanced than trough systems, but they offer higher efficiency and better energy storage capability.
 Beam down tower application is also feasible with heliostats to heat the working fluid.
+CSP with dual towers are also used to enhance the conversion efficiency by nearly 24%.

 The Solar Two in Daggett, California and the CESA-1 in Plataforma Solar de Almeria Almeria, Spain, are the most representative demonstration plants.
 The Planta Solar 10 (PS10) in Sanlucar la Mayor, Spain, is the first commercial utility-scale solar power tower in the world.
-The 377 MW Ivanpah Solar Power Facility, located in the Mojave Desert, is the largest CSP facility in the world, and uses three power towers.
+The 377 MW Ivanpah Solar Power Facility, located in the Mojave Desert, was the largest CSP facility in the world, and uses three power towers.
 Ivanpah generated only 0.652 TWh (63%) of its energy from solar means, and the other 0.388 TWh (37%) was generated by burning natural gas.